 Information required for moisture and drainage standard

-Landlords are to include the following information for the moisture and drainage standard:
+Landlords must include the following information for the moisture and drainage standard:

 • A statement that the rental property has an efficient drainage system.